 - 4. Insert the new battery with the positive side in the correct position.
 Always insert the battery in the door: never directly into the hearing aid. - 5.
-Gently close the battery door. - 1.
-Always use new Zinc-Air batteries that have a minimum remaining shelf life of 1 year.
+Gently close the battery door.

-- 3. At night, switch off the hearing aid and open the battery door completely to allow moisture to evaporate and prolong the hearing aid's lifespan. - 4.
-If the hearing aid is experiencing frequent loss of connection to ReSound wireless accessories contact your hearing care professional for a list of low impedance batteries.
+- Always use new Zinc-Air batteries that have a minimum remaining shelf life of 1 year.
+Whenever the hearing aids are not in use, remember to turn them off to avoid unnecessary battery consumption. - 3.
+At night, switch off the hearing aid and open the battery door completely to allow moisture to evaporate and prolong the hearing aid's lifespan. - 4.
+If the hearing aid is experiencing frequent loss of connection to ReSound wireless accessories, contact your hearing care professional for a list of low impedance batteries.